 However, our need for paper is depleting this natural resource faster than we can replace it.
 Deforestation is a serious issue that includes social and environmental complexities that reach beyond the production of paper products.

 According to the EPA (Environmental Protection Agency) in 2013, paper accounted for approximately 27% of trash in our landfills.
 This is good, right.. since paper is biodegradable?
 Paper IS biodegradable, under the correct conditions.
-However, in a landfill, paper degrades at a much slower pace and in turn releases methane gas.
-In addition to recycling and reusing paper items it is also important to make an effort to reduce the amount of paper products being used.
+However, in a landfill, paper degrades at a much slower pace and in turn, releases methane gas.
+In addition to recycling and reusing paper items, it is also important to make an effort to reduce the number of paper products being used.

 Here are some tips to reduce paper consumption in your own home:

 1. Make digital lists.
 Ditch the grocery store list scribbled on a piece of paper….use your device or even a dry erase board, if a device is not possible.

 2. Use cloth napkins.
 These can be purchased or handmade.

 3. Handkerchiefs, store-bought or handmade.
 Save fabric scraps and cut them to size.
 Re-purpose flannel sheets (or any similar fabric) into handkerchiefs.

 4. Instead of paper towels, use cleaning rags.

 5. For women, there are many alternatives to using paper sanitary products.
 Menstrual cups and reusable cloth pads are environmentally friendly and are quite cost-effective.

 6. Go paperless– opt-in to make payments online and to receive monthly statements online as well.
 Many organizations, including banks and utilities, offer the option to go paperless.